PaulaYaniz/Unit3/README.md

 - try_login(): This method is triggered when the user tries to log in.
 It retrieves the user's input for their username and password, checks whether the username exists in the database, and then compares the hashed password with the entered password to determine whether they match.
 If the username and password are correct, the user is redirected to the main app screen.
 Otherwise, an error message is displayed.
 - cancel(): This method is triggered when the user cancels the login operation.
 It resets the text fields and returns the user to the introductory screen.
 The code connects with a database table named "users" with columns "id", "username", "email", and "hashed" and witht the check_password() function.

+This helps my client because she wants to be able to login in a secure way.
+Once a user has entered the username, they will only be able to access the notes that they have written, so it is important to know your password and email.

 ![image](https://user-images.githubusercontent.com/89135778/224178965-7b116e26-c906-4a74-968f-94d9e98919f1.png)

 ### Sign up